mkadiri89/fstep/README.md

 ('Mr', 'Mohammed', 'Kadiri');
 ```

-Configure your database credentials by editing the `src/Config.php` file
+Configure your database credentials by copying and renaming `config.php.template` to `config.php` and editing the array parameters

 **Running unit tests**